Looking for free interoception resources?

 A toilet roll with a smiley face drawn on it, held in place by a toilet seat and lid.

 Let’s start by breaking down how interoception works for many of us who experience independent toileting and regulation.
-We notice specific sensations within our bodies.
-Over time, as we repeatedly experience these sensations, we learn to assign meaning to them.
+For many, they notice specific sensations within their body.
+These sensations are different for everyone.
+Over time, as we repeatedly experience our unique sensations, we learn to assign meaning to them.
+In other words what do these sensations mean uniquely to me?

-Essentially, interoception allows us to recognize what our bodies are feeling, and noticing these internal signals is key to regulating our toileting needs.
+Essentially, interoception allows us to notice what our bodies are uniquely feeling, and understanding these internal signals is key to regulating our toileting needs.
+It is different for all of us.
+How your body feels when you need to pee or poop is likely distinct from the way my body feels.
+We are all valid in our unique interoceptive experiences.

 Why Doesn’t External Reinforcement Work?